14 DAYS FREE TRIAL

 Why is the model library such an important preparatory measure?

-• Allows the planner to concentrate on the planning task itself;
+Lets the planner concentrate on the planning task itself

-• Is the basis for an exact and easy-to-understand factory model
+Is the basis for an exact, easy-to-understand factory model

-• Provides higher acceptance and safety for the solutions created in the team
+Provides higher acceptance & safety for team solutions

 The main principle of factory planning is “as detailed as necessary”.
 Appropriate models should be available in accordance with the planning phase.
 This can be simple arrangements of blocks (roughly visualized machining group in the block layout) or a detailed machine model from the equipment supplier (incl. control panel, doors, and signal lamp in the fine layout).
 Digital model libraries can be used and managed in a decentralized manner.